top of page

 Stereotypical Human factions, familiar to players of mediaeval or Arthurian-flavoured games and mods - Rise of Kings: Chronicles included.
 Their approach to war proffers a "middle of road" way, providing a balance between many factors - offensive prowess, cost, and individual resilience included.

 Unlike the Elven forces of Fall of Nations: Cormodagor where they are immensely superior to all other races, but costly and difficult to train, Elven units can be typified as "stealthy glass cannons".
 They are extensively light infantry and cavalry, with many units being capable of becoming stealthed when it serves them to be as such.
+Most notable structures for these factions are the Constabulary (for the Sun Elves and Jaddari Elves)

 An Elvish player par excellence will be one with strong diplomatic skills and an understanding of psychological warfare, using their ability to seemingly pop out of nowhere to keep opponents off balance and locked into a defensive mentality, whilst staying out of reach of their foes' best weapons, especially melee ones: caught out in the open with no support, an Elven warrior usually is a dead one.